Chewy Chocolate Chip Pudding Cookies

 These cookies taste so good.

-- Instant Vanilla Pudding Mix: Use a 3.6 ounce (102 gram) package of vanilla instant pudding mix…use the powder, directly from the box (not prepared pudding).
+- INSTANT VANILLA PUDDING MIX: Use a 3.6 ounce (102 gram) package of vanilla dry pudding mix…use the powder box of instant pudding mix, not prepared pudding).
 It’s ok if the size of the box is a little off…some boxes are 3.2 ounces, some are 3.4…all are fine.

-- Chocolate Chips: You can use semi-sweet chips, milk chocolate chips or even white chocolate chips or butterscotch chips.
+- CHOCOLATE CHIPS: You can use semi-sweet chocolate chips, milk chocolate chips, dark chocolate chips or even white chocolate chips or butterscotch chips.

-- Baking Time: I bake my cookies for 11 minutes, which makes them perfectly soft and chewy.
-If you want your cookies even softer, bake them for less time (9-10 minutes), if you want them more crunchy, bake them for more (12+ minutes).
+- BAKING TIME: I bake my cookies for 11 minutes, which makes them perfectly soft and chewy.
+If you want your cookies even softer, bake them for less time (9-10 minutes), if you want them a little bit more crunchy, bake them for more (12+ minutes).

-- Storage: Keep these cookies in an airtight container to keep them soft.
+- STORAGE: Keep these cookies in an airtight container, at room temperature, to keep them soft.

-- Freezing: These cookies freeze beautifully.
-Store them in an airtight ziplock bag in the freezer for up to 6 months.
+- FREEZING: These cookies freeze beautifully.
+Store the baked cookies in an airtight ziplock freezer bag in the freezer for up to 6 months.

 Ingredients